LFPy/LFPy/README.md

 To generate the html documentation using Sphinx, issue from the LFPy source code directory:
 ::

-    sphinx-build -b html /path/to/LFPy/doc path/to/dest
+    sphinx-build -b html <path to LFPy>/doc <path to output>

-The main html file is in path/to/dest/index.html.
-The ReadTheDocs theme may be needed:
+The main html file is in ``<path to output>/index.html``.
+Numpydoc and the ReadTheDocs theme may be needed:
 ::

+    pip install numpydoc --user
     pip install sphinx-rtd-theme --user